sfragkoul/sfragkoul.github.io/pages/home.md

 Hey there, my name is Stella!

-I began my academic journey in Physics 🪐 at the department of the Aristotle University of Thessaloniki from which I graduated in 2019 and in 2021 got my MSc in Digital Media and Computational Intelligence 👩‍💻 from the department of Informatics.
+I began my academic journey in Physics 🪐 in the Aristotle University of Thessaloniki from which I graduated in 2019 and in 2021 got my MSc in Digital Media and Computational Intelligence 👩‍💻 from the department of Informatics.

-I am currently pursuing a PhD in Biology 🧬 at the department of the National and Kapodistrian University of Athens (UoA) under the supervision of Andreas Agathangelidis and also working as a research fellow at the Institute of Applied Biosciences (INAB) in the Center for Research and Technology Hellas (CERTH) under the supervision of Fotis Psomopoulos.
+I am currently pursuing a PhD in Bioinformatics 🧬 in the National and Kapodistrian University of Athens (UoA) under the supervision of Andreas Agathangelidis and also working as a research fellow at the Institute of Applied Biosciences (INAB) in the Center for Research and Technology Hellas (CERTH) under the supervision of Fotis Psomopoulos.

 I am also keen on photography, plants and I have two cats named Milko & Mo :)